MV Struma: Sinking

-On 23 February 1942 Turkish authorities boarded Struma.
+On 23 February 1942 Turkish police boarded Struma.
 Her engine still did not work so they towed her back out into the Black Sea and cast her adrift about 10 miles off Istanbul.
 On the morning of 24 February the torpedoed her.
 Struma sank quickly and many people were trapped below decks and drowned.

 Many others aboard survived the sinking and clung to pieces of wreckage, but for hours no rescue came and all but one of them died from drowning or hypothermia.
 Strumas First Officer clung to a piece of wreckage that was floating in the sea along with a 19-year-old refugee, David Stoliar.
 The officer died overnight but Turks in a rowing boat rescued Stoliar the next day: the only survivor of 791 people (781 Jewish refugees and 10 crew members, some Jewish) who were aboard.

 Memorials at Ashdod and Holon in Israel commemorate those who were killed by her sinking.
 Strumas wreck has not yet been found, although an attempt to do so was made in 2000.